emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

 ### Working with Kubernetes using Terraform

 In this section we configure Kubernetes resources using Terraform.
-We will create two applications, Yelb and Nginx, that we will use to test with.

 1. First lets take a look at the Kubernetes providers we will initialize.
 At the beginning of the code we tell terraform what version of the provider is required.
 This is very important because some features we us in our IaC may be